Rexxpy/Dika/README.md

 - **Backend**: Flutter
 - **Database**: SQLite
 - **Features**:
-  - Feature 1: Login auth.
+  - 🔒: Login auth.
   - Feature 2: Dashboard for Admin role.
-  - Feature 3: CRUD operations to manage student academic data and others.
+  - 📂: CRUD operations to manage student academic data and others.
-  - Feature 4: Ability to view student academic grade data based on the number of attendance and test scores
+  - : Ability to view student academic grade data based on the number of attendance and test scores
-  - Feature 5: Visualization diagram to see the value data of each student
+  - 📊: Visualization diagram to see the value data of each student

 > Check out more of my projects [here](https://github.com/Rexxpy?tab=repositories)!